Gutesnacht/Head--and-Eye-Gaze-Robot-Control/README.md

 robot_trajectory_xyz.mat - The same as head_xyz.mat but the results are from a human-robot control expirement - The accuracy is benchmarked against the robots tcp.

-The repository also contains the raw data.
+The repository does not contain all the raw data due to the sheer size ( 30 trials with more than 20 minutes at 100 Hz Samplerates).
+Upon Request i am happily shareing these raw data files.
+One set for either trial is included in this repository.
 This data has the following form:
 SLAM_Quali_recording_xyz.csv
  - Q1_w, Q2_w, Q3_w, Q4_w - Inertial only orientation Quaterions
  - Q1_fused, Q2_fused, Q3_fused, Q4_fused - Inertial only orientation Quaterions